The Enduring Encore: A History of the Bilheimer Capitol Theatre in St. Petersburg

 The true turning point in the Capitol Theatre’s modern history came with the intervention of Ruth Eckerd Hall, a prominent performing arts organization based in Clearwater.
 Recognizing the immense historical and cultural value of the aging structure, Ruth Eckerd Hall embarked on a monumental restoration project in 2009.
 This ambitious endeavor aimed to preserve the theatre’s historic charm while upgrading its facilities to meet the demands of contemporary live performances.
 The multi-million-dollar renovation was a meticulous undertaking.
 Architects and preservationists worked tirelessly to restore original features, from the intricate plasterwork to the dazzling chandeliers.
 State-of-the-art sound and lighting systems were installed, seating was modernized for comfort, and accessibility features were added.
 The stage was expanded, and backstage areas were revamped to accommodate a wider array of touring acts.
 This painstaking restoration breathed new life into the beloved landmark, culminating in its grand re-opening in 2013, now proudly bearing the name “Bilheimer Capitol Theatre” in honor of a generous benefactor.

-Joanne Durann
+About the Publisher Joanne Durann

 Scroll to Top